RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/Form Component/Form Component.md

 ### Required Fields

 Explorer also has validation for required fields.
 A required field will appear with a red asterisk after the field's name.
-In the example below, the *Date of Brith* field has been set to *Required*.
+In the example below, the *Date of Birth* field has been set to *Required*.
 If no data is entered, this field will display the message stating "This field is required" and the border of the field will turn red.

 ![Alt text](<Forms Required Validation.png>)